Volumes#

 • ID — unique volume ID.

-• State — information on volume status.
+• State — The current volume state.

-• Type – volume type.
+• Type — The volume type.

 • Creation date.